Roseparsley8972/CEGM2003-Water/README.md

     The original Random Forest for groundwater estimation, as described in Lee et al. (2024)

-* New Model
+- New Model

   The folder contains all the different approaches we tried for estimating groundwater in Australia:

+  - **Improved_RF_code**
-        * Improved_RF_code contains the optimization of the original Random Forest, with respect to the hyperparameters and the computational time
+    - Contains the optimization of the original Random Forest
+    - Includes optimization of hyperparameters and computational time

+  - **XgBoost**
-        * XgBoost is our alternative to the Random Forest, together with the code for optimizing its hyperparameters
+    - Our alternative to the Random Forest
+    - Includes code for optimizing its hyperparameters

-        * CNN_from_R is contains a deep-neural network approach for the estimation of groundwater recharge in Australia based on Kirkwood et al (2022).
-The network contains two branches, one that implements a set of convolutions for processing raster images containing information for geological values and a fully connected one which receives the same features as the RF and XgBoost together with their location coordinates.
-The images where created by us using the raster.ipynb in *rastering_code*.
-The code creates multiple images of each target variable the user defines and stores them in *images_for_CNN*.
-The ones are going to be fed in the CNN_final.ipynb have to be stored in the *aux_inputs* folder inside CNN_from_R.
-Then, CNN_final.ipynb extracts the images and creates 32x32 images centered in the the site of each measurement.
-These new centered images serve as the input of the convolutional branch.
-        The network is designed in a way that multiple image channels can be implemented in the convolutional branch.
-It takes 30 min to around an hour, given the number of channels, the epochs and the batch size, to be trained in a GPU.
+  - **CNN_from_R**
+    - Contains a deep-neural network approach for estimating groundwater recharge in Australia based on Kirkwood et al. (2022)
+    - The network contains two branches:
+      - **Convolutional branch**: Processes raster images containing information for geological values
+      - **Fully connected branch**: Receives the same features as the RF and XgBoost along with location coordinates
+    - **Key Details**:
+      - Images are created using `raster.ipynb` in the `rastering_code` folder
+      - These images are stored in the `images_for_CNN` folder
+      - To feed images into `CNN_final.ipynb`, they must be moved to the `aux_inputs` folder inside `CNN_from_R`
+      - `CNN_final.ipynb` extracts the images and creates **32x32 images** centered at each measurement site
+      - These centered images serve as the input for the convolutional branch
+      - The network supports multiple image channels in the convolutional branch
+      - Training time varies (30 minutes to 1 hour), depending on:
+        - Number of channels
+        - Epochs
+        - Batch size
+      - Requires a GPU for efficient training